fosterc1/adapt-articleBlockSlider/README.md

 ## Configuration

+> **⚠️ Important**: The Article Block Slider is **disabled by default**.
+You must explicitly enable it for each article where you want to use it by setting `_isEnabled: true` in the article's configuration.

 ### Settings Overview

 Configure the Article Block Slider at the article level.
 In the Adapt Authoring Tool, you'll find an expandable **"Article Block Slider"** section when editing any article.